Working in Hong Kong?

 When transferred to a branch of your current company, you fall under the so-called Intra-Company Transfer Arrangement.
 In this case, in order to get you a work visa, your company only needs to prove that you have been working for them for over a year and that your salary and benefits will be comparable to local standards.

 There are a couple of things expats working in Hong Kong should be aware of when it comes to their contract and mandatory social security contributions.
-Although remuneration packages with specific “expat allowances”, including extended benefits for foreign experts, are becoming increasingly rare, there are some issues you should pay attention to when negotiating your contract.
+Although remuneration packages with specific “expat allowances”, including extended benefits for experts from abroad, are becoming increasingly rare, there are some issues you should pay attention to when negotiating your contract.

 Carefully check what the company offers you in terms of a housing allowance and private healthcare coverage.
 These are the largest parts of an expat family’s annual budget and deserve special attention.
 Expats working in Hong Kong with kids should clarify beforehand if the employer holds a debenture for one of Hong Kong’s expensive international schools or is willing to purchase one.

 Read up at length on jobs and business in Hong Kong in our Extended Guide for Hong Kong.